 The basic structure of carbohydrates is a sugar molecule, and carbs are classified by how many sugar molecules they contain.
 So simple carbs are smaller compounds with just one or two sugar molecules (sucrose, fructose, lactose, glucose, galactose).
 And complex carbs – whether in refined or unprocessed foods – are longer chains of sugar molecules.

 - Simple carbs.
 Simple carbohydrates are sugars.
+(They are not refined starches like you get in white bread.)
 They’re naturally present in fruit, milk, vegetables, vinegar and other unprocessed foods.
 Sugars can also be refined and processed into table sugar and syrups, which are then added to sodas, desserts, sweetened yogurts, breakfast cereals, granola bars and more.

 - Complex carbs.
 Complex carbohydrates are any that contain more than two sugar molecules.
 Some chains may be hundreds and even thousands of glucose molecules long.
 Starch and fiber are complex carbs.
 They are both strands of glucose molecules linked together, but the main difference is the way in which glucose units are hooked up.
-The glucose in starch is linked in ways that our bodies can digest it.
-The glucose is fiber is linked in such a way that we cannot digest it.
+The glucose in starch is linked in ways that our bodies break it down or digest it.
+The glucose in fiber is linked in such a way that we cannot digest it.

 Both white pasta and whole-wheat spaghetti largely provide complex carbs (starch).
 There are other differences between the two types of pasta, but one is not simple and the other complex.

-The terms simple and complex carbohydrates tell us nothing about nutrition or health.
-They are just terms to describe the chemical structure of carbohydrate molecules and say nothing about the quality of carbohydrate foods.
+Bottom line: The terms simple and complex carbohydrates tell us nothing about nutrition or health.
+They are terms to describe the chemical structure of carbohydrate molecules and say nothing about the quality of carbohydrate foods.